ShivangeeNagar/shivangeenagar/README.md

  🔭 I am open to Full-Time roles in the US in **Software Development**
                          <br> (Front-end/Backend/Cloud/Game and Unity 3D Developer)

  💼 I worked as a Software Engineer at [@Siemens, India](https://www.siemens.com/global/en.html) 🇮🇳 for 3 years where I was involved in Frontend and Backend and creating AWS infrastructure of various in-house web applications.I have completed my 7 month Summer-Fall Co-op as a Full-Stack Software Engineer at [@Vecna Robotics, US](https://www.vecnarobotics.com/)🇺🇸.
 I have also served as a Graduate Research Assistant at Northeastern University in their Virtual Reality & Human Data Interaction department for 6 months, where I worked in th field of VR Development.
-Prior to my studies at Norteastern.

  🔦 Check out my Portfolio [here](https://shivangeenagarportfoliowebsite.netlify.app/)